kp1930/Chat_Application/README.md

 # Chat_Application

-Simple chat application in Android with Java and Firebase.
+Android based chat application using Java as coding language.
-Containing features like login, signup and regular chat from both sides.
+Containing features like login, signup and regular chat from both sides using Firebase as database.